chris88pence/opendosm/exampleSite/content/population/population.md

 type = "docs"

 +++
+### What is the demography?
+Demography is the study of population, especially fertility (births), mortality (death), marriage & divorce and migration.
+It involves the scientific study of the size, distribution and composition of spaces and how these three components vary over time.

+### Is the population data available to the small area?
+Population data is provided at the national level to the small area that is Malaysia, state, strata (urban/rural), administrative district, mukim, Local Authority Area (LAA), Parliament and State Legislative Assembly (DUN).

 ### What is the definition of urban areas used by the Department?
 The definition of urban is: